elenderg/PAL-1000/instruções de compilação.md

-243. The dictionary says transmogrify means "to change completely the nature or appearance of," and that's exactly what we're about to do to each and every one of our fragments.
+243. The dictionary says transmogrify means "_to change completely the nature or appearance of,_" and that's exactly what we're about to do to each and every one of our fragments.
 So let's do it.
 Move the abort line down, reactivate the next step:

 `To compile a directory:`